 Written Assignments: Students will complete written assignments that will coincide with reading material and/or online videos/media.
 These assignments will be based on contemporary criminological issues.
-If well-written, the assignments should be able to be accomplished in 2-4 single-spaced pages each, depending on the assignment.
-Assignments will be graded based on completion, addressing all aspects of the assignment, organization of thoughts/ideas, critical assessment of the material, readability, grammar, etc. Papers will usually be graded within 5 days of submission.
+If well-written, the assignments should be able to be accomplished in 11⁄2-3 single-spaced pages each, depending on the assignment.
+Assignments will be graded based on completion, addressing all aspects of the assignment, organization of thoughts/ideas, critical assessment of the material, readability, grammar, etc.

 Final Paper: This paper will be a literature review of a handful of topics selected by your instructor.
 Topics are selected based on contemporary influence/presence on a national and/or local level.
-The paper should be approximately 8 single-spaced pages in length and should incorporate a minimum of 8 outside resources (scholarly works).
+The paper should be approximately 7-8 single-spaced pages in length and should incorporate a minimum of 8 outside resources (scholarly works).
 You will need to use original sources, as in any research paper.
 We will discuss topics and angles once the class is underway but, generally speaking, your paper will be related to correlates of criminal behavior with some connections to criminological theory.

 Exams: There will be a midterm examination and a final examination.
 The exams will consist of objective questions (e.g., true/false, multiple choice, etc.).
 The final examination will be cumulative, though will focus more heavily on materials covered in post-midterm.
-Exams will be timed and must be completed in one sitting; there will be a 2-3 day timeframe for the student to take the exam.
 Review guides will be given for each exam.